osnr/Silice/GetStarted.md

 Install the packages listed in the Linux section above (except gcc, g++, other builtin packages).
 You might need to clone and build `icestorm`, `prjtrellis`, `yosys`, and `verilator` from source to get up-to-date versions; the versions in Homebrew may be a bit old.
+You'll also need `python3` installed.

 Then: